danijar/elements/README.md

 list of one or more run.
 A run is a dictionary with the keys `task`, `method`, `seed`, `xs`, `ys`.
 The task, method, and seed are string fields, whereas xs and ys are lists of equal length containing numbers for the data to plot.

+Take a look at `plotting.py` in the repository to see the list of all available functions, beyond what is used in this snippet.

 ```python
 from elements import plotting